nterreri/thesis/report/main.md

 ### Principles of Software Design

-SOLID principles of software design were used by the author while working on the source code.
-(Martin, 2003, Section 2).
+SOLID principles of software design were used by the author while working on the source code;
+these are dependency management principles (policing the "import" statements throughout the project) and clean design principles, chief among them the Separation of Concerns principle (Martin, 2003, Section 2).
 Additionally, the code design guidelines advocated by Martin (2009) were discovered by the author during the writing, and an attempt was made to apply them (in line with author's stated aims).
 The chief purpose of these efforts is to design the system for change, and